psychemedia/storytelling-notes/godmother-death.md

 But then he paused, nor did intend
 His prayer should ever have an end.
 Often came Death to see him there.
-And asked, " Hast thou yet done thy prayer ?
+And asked, "Hast thou yet done thy prayer ?

-"Nay!" said the doctor, " such an end,
+"Nay!" said the doctor, "such an end,
 I pray the Lord will never send."

 At length Death made a cunning plan;